Who Gets The Water And Who's Hung Out To Dry?

 Frantz worries about the future of fracking in his area and its potential threat to the farmlands.
 “If there was a failure to contain the fracking fluid at a single well and it reached our groundwater, you could have a couple square miles affected from that one instance,” he said.
 “Groundwater from underneath the field could be contaminated to the point that it would kill the orchards and the land would no longer be useful.”

 18Earthjustice is currently fighting legal battles related to areas affected by the drought.
-Besides litigating for stronger protections of endangered fish species, the organization is also challenging long-term water contracts for corporate agriculture interests that were established under an inadequate and since-invalidated biological opinion.
+Besides litigating directly for strong protections of endangered fish species, the organization is currently seeking the renegotiation of long-term water contracts with corporate agriculture interests that were established under an inadequate and since-invalidated biological opinion.
 The contracts that result would take into account the needs of imperiled fish and the health of aquatic ecosystems in setting terms for the amount of water to be supplied and the timing of the diversion and delivery of that water.

 "But we don't have to accept these ill-conceived water contracts or the wholesale subsidization of corporate agriculture that they reflect as foregone conclusions.
 Earthjustice represents fishing organizations, Native Americans, and local, regional, and national environmental organizations in fighting on this issue and many other fronts to ensure the Bay-Delta's health and the health of all the communities and businesses it supports.”

 First published February 11, 2014.
 Updated June 29, 2015.

 HELP US FIGHT TO SAVE OUR MOST PRECIOUS RESOURCE—WATER

 We can’t let special interest bills destroy this remarkable ecosystem under a false banner of “drought relief.”